earthly/website/website/tos.md

     11.3. **Repeat Infringers**.
 We will promptly terminate the accounts of users that are determined by us to be repeat infringers in accordance with our repeat infringer policy.

-12. **Modification of Terms**.
+12. **12.
+Modification of Terms**.
 We reserve the right to change these Terms on a going-forward basis at any time upon 7 days’ notice.
 Please check these Terms periodically for changes.
 If a change to these Terms materially modifies your rights or obligations, we may require that you accept the modified Terms in order to continue to use the Service.
 To avoid interrupting your ongoing projects, we may choose not to disrupt your use of the Service to present you with the modified Terms.
 However, in that case, by continuing to run any ongoing project after we have notified you of the changes, you accept the modified Terms.
 Material modifications are effective upon the earliest of your receipt of notice or acceptance of the modified Terms.
 Immaterial modifications are effective upon publication.
 Except as expressly permitted in this Section 12, these Terms may be amended only by a written agreement signed by authorized representatives of the parties to these Terms.
 Disputes arising under these Terms will be resolved in accordance with the version of these Terms that was in effect at the time the dispute arose.

-13. **Term, Termination, and Modification of the Service**
+13. **13.
+Term, Termination, and Modification of the Service**

     13.1. **Term**.
 These Terms are effective beginning when you accept the Terms or first download, install, access, or use the Service, and ending when terminated as described in Section 13.2.